 2. UNDERSTAND your teen's feelings

-As parents, you we must make efforts to learn about the changes that occur during puberty.
-We are familiar with the physical changes but not too familiar about the very crucial social and emotional changes.
-You can learn how to understand your teen’s feelings and emotions.
+As parents, we must make efforts to learn about the changes that occur during puberty.
+We are familiar with the physical changes but not too familiar with the very crucial social and emotional changes.
+You can learn how to understand your teen's feelings and emotions.

 - understanding that your teen still needs you, though in different ways.